fountum/mobile-sync-notes/business-analysis-midterm-review.md

 - Produce a unique product
   - unique to the organization that creates it

-**The critical path** is the sequecne of steps that when done complete a project in the shortest amount of time.
+**The critical path** is the sequecne of steps needed to be completed that determines the end date.
 In other words, *the SDLC.*

 **Project scope** is what is and isn't required of the project:
 - requirements